-Clonmel Local Radio was launched in Tipperary in the summer of 1981 by Johnny Williamson, who was a DJ on the local circuit.
-Broadcasting on 252m MW, the station was based in the house situated beside Tikincor Castle – which is about two miles from Clonmel.
+Clonmel Local Radio was launched in Tipperary in the summer of 1980 by Johnny Williamson, who was a DJ on the local circuit.
+Broadcasting on 252m MW, the station was based in the kitchen of his house situated beside Tikincor Castle – which is about two miles from Clonmel.

 Clonmel Local Radio broadcast from midday to 6pm each day.
 In the studio they used Johnny Williamson’s disco decks – if he had a disco, the station had to shut down!